saltstack-formulas/uwsgi-formula/README.rst

 ``uwsgi.emperor.vassal_config``
 -------------------------------

 Manages the vassal files for the uwsgi emperor process.
+This state only manages the content of the files and does not bind them to the service calls.

 ``uwsgi.emperor.vassals``
 -------------------------